 Please also note that an A Level in Music is no longer a specific requirement for reading music at Cambridge; we will also accept ABRSM Grade 8 theory as an alternative.

-For interview, candidates to St Catharine's are usually invited to submit two pieces of written work in advance; typically a composition and an essay (either historical or analytical); you may, if you wish, also submit a video recording of a performance (either specially recorded or from a recent live performance or exam).
+For interview, candidates to St Catharine's are invited to submit two pieces of written work in advance; typically a composition and an essay (either historical or analytical); you may, if you wish, also submit a video recording of a performance (either specially recorded or from a recent live performance or exam).
 Applicants to St Catharine’s will have two interviews, covering technical aspects such as aural skills, analytical acumen and more general musical knowledge and interests.
 At interview candidates will be given aural tests, comment on (1) some musical extracts and (2) a passage of musicological literature - these extracts/passages will be given to you half an hour in advance of the interview - and discuss in details their musical experiences and creative work.
 Each interview will take 30 minutes.